Golden Pavilion

 Long before the camera was invented, the Golden Pavilion became a prized subject for Japanese artists.

-The resulting artistic exposure lured countless Japanese from around the country to visit Kyoto to view the striking Golden Pavilion firsthand.
+The resulting artistic exposure soon lured countless Japanese to visit Kyoto to view the striking Golden Pavilion firsthand.
+Today, it draws tourists from around the world.

 Disaster struck in 1950.
 The Golden Pavilion was burned down to the foundation by an arsonist (a fledgling Buddhist priest).